How to Celebrate the Fourth of July in DC This Year

 Where to watch the fireworks

-Let’s admit it: all that grilling and brunching you’re doing earlier in the day is pretty much an extended pregame for the fireworks show.
+Let’s admit it: all that grilling and beer crushing you’re doing earlier in the day is pretty much an extended pregame for the fireworks show.
 This year, Washingtonians are spoiled for viewing options, from scenic lawns and parks to rooftops and boats.

-Over the course of the pandemic, Victura Park at the Kennedy Center has built quite a reputation for itself as the choice location for casual outdoor drinking and dining, with its ample green space and prime Potomac views.
-On the Fourth the spot will be throwing its inaugural fireworks viewing party with a variety of refreshment stations, from goodies hot off the grill to frozen desserts and canned cocktails.
+For something a bit more relaxed, Victura Park at the Kennedy Center makes a great place to watch the fireworks, with its ample green space and prime Potomac views.
+On the Fourth they’ll be open from 10 am until the fireworks end, with food trucks and grilled hot dogs and hamburgers.
 Guests are welcome to bring blankets, but chairs and outside food are a no-go.

-The Wharf is also hosting a VIP fireworks viewing experience that comes with small bites, two drink tickets, a DJ playing all night, and access to the incredible views from the Dockmaster Building at the tip of District Pier.
-But if you want to get even closer to the water, you can find yourself floating on top of it that night by way of a fireworks cruise.
-Go all out with a cruise that offers three hours of a top shelf open bar with reserved tables, get dancing on a hip hop cruise, or opt for something a little more understated and classic.
+One of the perks of living on the Potomac is that you can also find yourself floating on top of it that night by way of a fireworks cruise.
+Go all out with a cruise that offers three hours of a top shelf open bar with reserved tables, or opt for something a little more understated and classic aboard the Washington Spirit.

-Finally, for those on the search for the lowest of key fireworks viewing experiences, just head to a park with a blanket and your favorite brews.
-Our choice is Lady Bird Johnson Park, which provides some of the best unobstructed views of the display (from land).
+Finally, for those on the search for low-key fireworks viewing experiences, just head to a park with a blanket and your favorite brews.
+Any park will do, but Lady Bird Johnson Park provides some of the best unobstructed views of the display (from land).
 Located on an island in the Potomac River, the park is right across the water from the show, which translates to an extremely epic fireworks viewing.